 BELFAST–CARLINGFORD, IRELAND–DUBLIN

-Belfast’s Big House BELFAST Guided tour of Hillsborough Castle.
-CARLINGFORD Stop at a village on the Cooley Peninsula.
+Belfast’s Big House Your first stop today is a guided tour Hillsborough Castle, the official residence of the Royal Family when they are in Northern Ireland, and also home of the Secretary of State.
+Leaving Northern Ireland stop in the charming village of Carlingford on the Cooley Peninsula, known for its oyster farms and medieval buildings, before arriving in Dublin.
 (B) 121 mi / 200 km TOUR HIGHLIGHT ART & ARCHITECTURE Hillsborough Castle is called the “grandest house in County Down” with an equally grand history of royal and political residents.
 Today, the Irish “big house” near Belfast is the official home of Northern Ireland’s secretary of state and of the Royal Family when they visit.

 Day 7